Generative AI for Fraud Detection

 Ethical Concerns

-The use of AI in fraud detection raises several ethical concerns that must be thoughtfully addressed to ensure responsible and fair implementation.
+The use of Generative AI for fraud detection raises several ethical concerns that must be thoughtfully addressed to ensure responsible and fair implementation.

 • Bias and Fairness: Ensuring that AI models are free from bias and do not disproportionately target or discriminate against specific groups of people.
 This involves regular audits and bias mitigation strategies.